pytorchbearer/torchbearer/docs/examples/basic_opt.rst

    :language: python
    :lines: 46-47

-Finally we start the optimising and print the final minimum estimate.
+Finally we start the optimising (giving as "data" and "targets" the number of steps desired) and print the final minimum estimate.

 .. literalinclude:: /_static/examples/basic_opt.py
    :language: python
    :lines: 49-51

+Note that we could use targets that are meaningful as they are given to the loss function, however this is not done for this example.

 Viewing Progress